tokee/nrtmosaic/README.md

 Fast mosaic creation from pre-processed source images

+Demo with 1 million images in one: http://labs.statsbiblioteket.dk/zoom/

 ## Background

 The raison d'être for nrtmosaic is to provide tiles for a newspaper page, visually made up by other newspaper pages.
-It is used at a project at statsbiblioteket.dk.
+It is used at the project zoom at statsbiblioteket.dk.
 While nrtmosaic is sought to be generally usable, the focus is internal use.

 As newspaper pages has an aspect ratio fairly near to 2:3.
 To create a mosaic from an image, the square pixels from the source must be mapped to non-square pages.
 This can be done by mapping 1x3-pixel from the source to 1x2 pages.
 To do this, we need fast access to average color (greyscale intensity really) for the top, middle and bottom third of all pages.

 ## Numbers & math